boterview

 If Gen Z had to describe job interviews in one word, it would likely be stressful.

-Nearly 8 in 10 Gen Z candidates report feeling anxious or frustrated about the interview process.
+According to SHRM, nearly 8 in 10 Gen Z candidates report feeling anxious or frustrated about the interview process.

 Zoomers entered the job market amid economic uncertainty, mass layoffs, and shifting hiring expectations.